Homerton College Dining Hall, University of Cambridge

 Beyond its distinctive exterior featuring a dramatic roof clad in 3,200 green ceramic tiles, the building delivers numerous considerable improvements for Cambridge’s largest college community: the new dining hall was designed to host much bigger events, all main social spaces feature large integrated openings that deliver natural ventilation for comfort and fresh air during most of the year, and the plant space has been carefully positioned alongside the large catering kitchen to simplify integration of ventilation equipment and facilitate maintenance.

-The twenty-two bespoke targets for the Dining Hall included:
+The twenty-two bespoke targets for the dining hall included:

 • All-electric building with high-efficiency electric catering equipment and a ground source heat pump that reduces COemissions from heating and hot water by approximately 40%.
 The college has also installed a system large enough to supply other areas of the campus.